quilime/organelle-monome/README.md

 Upon a successful installation, the display should notify you if it is connected and active and the Grid's light should illuminate.
 Pressing a key will light it up.

+If you are not compiling the extensions yourself, you only need the compiled extensions and the pd files to run the patches.

 ## Patches

 ### SerialOSC-Install